 Charter Spectrum Coverage & Availability Map

 Charter has one of the widest coverage footprints among US cable providers.
-Their aquisition of Time Warner Cable and Bright House Networks has expanded that territory dramatically, and they’ve been working to improve and standardize network performance in newly aquired areas.
+Their acquisition of Time Warner Cable and Bright House Networks has expanded that territory dramatically, and they’ve been working to improve and standardize network performance in newly acquired areas.

 Spectrum Speed Report

 Charter speeds hit the “Goldilocks” mark: not too slow, but not too fast.

 Power users are likely to be happier with pure fiber from a specialty provider, but for “the rest of us,” Charter’s base plans are just right for a busy household of gaming, streaming, and surfing the web.

 Download Speeds Over Time

 |City||Charter Spectrum Average Speed||Charter Spectrum Top 10% Speeds|

 |Charlotte, North Carolina||39 Mbps||102 Mbps|

 |Cincinnati, Ohio||33 Mbps||82 Mbps|